cspray/annotated-injector/docs/how-to/02-bootstrap-your-container.md

       <dir>tests</dir>
     </source>
   </scanDirectories>
-  <cacheDir>.annotated-container-cache</cacheDir>
 </annotatedContainer>
 ```

 The most important, and the only thing that's actually required, is to define at least 1 source directory to scan.
-By default, we also include a directory that stores a cached ContainerDefinition.
-Though the cache directory is not strictly required it is a good practice to include it.
-Caching drastically increases the performance of creating your Container.
-It is also required if you want to use the `./vendor/bin/annotated-container build` command to generate a ContainerDefinition ahead-of-time, for example in production.
+It should be noted that **all** directories autoloaded in your `composer.json` will be scanned, including any `autoload-dev` entries.
+If this is not desired, be sure to remove these directories after the configuration is generated.

 The rest of this guide will add new elements to this configuration.
 The steps below are optional, if you don't require any "bells & whistles" skip to Step 4.